sriumcp/docs/docs/getting-started/your-first-experiment.md

         # standard Iter8 labels applied on subjects
         app.kubernetes.io/managed-by: iter8
         app.kubernetes.io/component: subject
+        iter8.tools/version: v0.14
     data:
       spec: |
-        # each variant of httpbin has a service and deployment resource
-        gvrs: [svc, deploy]
         # httpbin has a single variant
         variants:
         # the variant has a service named httpbin and a deployment named httpbin
+        - gvr: svc
+          name: httpbin
-        - [httpbin, httpbin]
+        - gvr: deploy
+          name: httpbin
     immutable: true
     EOF
     ```

+## Create experiment

+Create the Iter8 specs needed to performance test the app.

+=== "subject"

-=== "experimentspec"
+=== "experiment"

-    An `experimentspec` in Iter8 is a special type of [immutable secret](https://kubernetes.io/docs/concepts/configuration/secret/) that specifies an Iter8 experiment for a subject.
-Iter8 can launch new runs of the experiment whenever it detects changes to the app defined by the subject.
-Create the `experimentspec` as follows.
+    An `experiment` in Iter8 is a special type of [immutable secret](https://kubernetes.io/docs/concepts/configuration/secret/) that specifies an Iter8 experiment for a subject.
+Iter8 can launch new runs of an experiment whenever it detects changes to the app defined by the subject.
+Create the `experiment` as follows.

     ```shell
     cat << EOF | kubectl apply -f -
     apiVersion: v1
     kind: Secret
     metadata:
-      // name of the experimentspec
+      // name of the experiment
       name: performance-test
       labels:
-        # standard Iter8 labels applied on experimentspecs
+        # standard Iter8 labels applied on experiment specs
         app.kubernetes.io/managed-by: iter8
-        app.kubernetes.io/component: iter8/experimentspec
+        app.kubernetes.io/component: iter8/experiment
+        iter8.tools/version: v0.14
     stringData:
       spec: |
-        # this experimentspec is for httpbin
+        # this experiment is for httpbin
         subject: httpbin
-        trigger:
         # trigger a new run of the experiment whenever there is a change to
         # the signature of variant 1
         # older runs will be garbage collected automatically
         owner: variant/1/sig
         tasks:
         # check if Kubernetes resources involved in the experiment are ready
         - name: ready